History of Ozarks Healthcare

 As the community grew, so did the hospital.
 In 1970, 24 beds, an intensive care unit, a treatment room, and a family room were added to the original building.
 A second expansion was completed in 1974 that fulfilled the need for cafeteria space, office space, and a waiting area.
 A third expansion project was completed in 1978.
 This time adding to the hospital 38 beds to the hospital, a new laboratory, X-ray department, physical therapy department, surgical suite, respiratory care, and emergency room services.

-In the 1980s the hospital acquired Heart of the Ozarks Medical Equipment (H.O.M.E.) as a for-profit subsidiary, built the Doctor’s Pavillion, and opened a stress unit.
+In the 1980s the hospital acquired Heart of the Ozarks Medical Equipment (H.O.M.E.) as a for-profit subsidiary, built the Doctor’s Pavilion, and opened a stress unit.

 In the 1990s, OMC underwent major growth, reaching out to outlying areas and expanding services.
-Several area clinics became part of the OMC system, including facilities in Winona, West Plains, Thayer, Gainesville, and Salem, Ark.
-In addition, OMC now has clinics in Mountain Grove, Mountain View, Alton, and Mammoth Spring, Ark.
+Several area clinics became part of the OMC system, including facilities in Winona, West Plains, Thayer, and Gainesville.
+In addition, OMC now has clinics in Mountain Grove, Mountain View, and Alton.
 Also in the 1990s, the OMC Neurosciences Center opened, Riverways Hospice services began and OMC received accreditation from the Joint Commission on Accreditation of Healthcare Organizations.

 The external appearance of the hospital changed drastically in 1993 when a 47,000-square-foot expansion/renovation project was completed, providing new space for the medical/surgical floor, ICU, medical records, admissions, emergency department, mammography suite, gift shop and waiting room.